AtomicConductor/AtomicConductor.github.io/docs/client_tools/deadline.md

 One of Conductor's underlying principles is to only spin-up an instance when it's needed by a specific job or task.
 This ensures that customers don't pay for idle machines.
 This is a shift from Deadline's (and most render farm manager's) paradigm that machines are running but idle until a job is assigned to them.
 This difference in paradigm is the main factor why Conductor wasn't implemented as a Deadline Cloud Plugin.

-Just as with any other instance in a Deadline managed farm, Conductor instances run the Deadline worker.
+Just as with any other instance in a Deadline managed farm, Conductor instances run the Deadline Worker.

 *As of Deadline 10.1, the term **Slave** has been replaced with **Worker***